xguse/movingthelamppost/pages/glossary.rst

 		not originating from the system to which the object is being applied. http://www.merriam-webster.com/dictionary/exogenous

 	transgene
-		a (usually functional) gene that has been transfered from one organism to another. http://en.wikipedia.org/wiki/Transgene
+		a (usually functional) gene that has been transferred from one organism to another. http://en.wikipedia.org/wiki/Transgene

 	genome
 		the sum of an organism's genetic material (RNA or DNA). http://en.wikipedia.org/wiki/Genome